 “How about that catch back in the second inning?”
 Bill said.
 Everyone stood around Tommy and congratulated him and bragged about his team’s performance as they headed to their vehicles.

-The celebratory mood continued as the families walked over to a row of parked cars with their folding chairs and coolers while chatting with each other.
+The celebratory mood continued as the families walked over to a row of cars parked along the street with their folding chairs and coolers while chatting with each other.
 They slowly loaded everything in while still conversing, then got into their cars.
 Carla rolled down her window.
 “So I’ll see you at my place?” she asked Christine.

 Jason thought he could feel Christine’s eyes on him.
 “What do you say, hon?” she asked him.